Anuj-Khadka/Kivy-Tutorial/README.md

 # Kivy-Tutorial

-[Kivy](https://kivy.org/doc/stable/guide/lang.html) MD is based on Material design which is a set of design principles, that also used by Google, for buttons and others.
+[Kivy](https://kivy.org/doc/stable/guide/lang.html)  is based on Material design which is a set of design principles, that also used by Google, for buttons and others.